publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s418.md

 [Act Sept.
 1, 1954, ch.
 1206][/us/act/1954-09-01/ch1206], title I, § 101(i)(3), [68 Stat.
 1059][/us/stat/68/1059],, provided that:

-> “In the case of any coverage group to which the amendment made by paragraph (1) \[amending this section\] is applicable, any agreement or modification of an agreement agreed to prior to January 1, 1956, may, notwithstanding section 218(f) of the Social Security Act \[subsec. (f) of this section\], be made effective with respect to services performed by employees as members of such coverage group after any effective date specified therein, but in no case may such effective date be earlier than December 31, 1950.”
+> “In the case of any coverage group to which the amendment made by paragraph (1) \[amending this section\] is applicable, any agreement or modification of an agreement agreed to prior to January 1, 1956, may, notwithstanding section 218(f) of the Social Security Act \[[42 U.S.C.
+418(f)][/us/usc/t42/s418/f]\], be made effective with respect to services performed by employees as members of such coverage group after any effective date specified therein, but in no case may such effective date be earlier than December 31, 1950.”

     [Act Sept.
 1, 1954, ch.
 1206][/us/act/1954-09-01/ch1206], title I, § 101(j), [68 Stat.
 1059][/us/stat/68/1059], provided that the amendment made by that section is effective as of January 1, 1951.